rafgraph/detect-pointer-events/README.md

 detectPointerEvents.update();

 // prefixing pointer events
-detectPointerEvents.prefix(value) // returns the value and only adds the prefix if requiresPrefix === true
+detectPointerEvents.prefix(value) // returns the value and only adds the prefix if requiresPrefix

 // for example, this will add an event listener for 'MSPointerDown' if requiresPrefix === true,
 // otherwise it will add an event listener for 'pointerdown'